Trivance: Latency-Optimal AllReduce by Shortcutting Multiport Networks: Evaluation

 \section{Evaluation}

-In order to complement our analytical results derived in Sec.~\ref{sec:optimality} and Sec.~\ref{sec:multitori} (in particular latency-optimality), we assess in this section the performance of \name and state-of-the-art AllReduce algorithms empirically on different torus topologies.
-We conducted extensive simulations using the Structural Simulation Toolkit (SST)~\cite{10.4018/jdst.2010040104}, an event-driven, packet-level network simulator.
-Within SST, we implemented \name as well as Bruck's AllReduce algorithm.
-For the Bucket, Recursive Doubling, and Swing algorithms, we rely on the publicly available implementations by Daniele et al.~\cite{295653}.
+In order to complement our analytical results derived in Section~\ref{sec:optimality} and Section~\ref{sec:multitori} (in particular latency-optimality), we assess in this section the performance of \textsc{Trivance} and state-of-the-art AllReduce algorithms empirically on different torus topologies.
+We conducted extensive simulations using the Structural Simulation Toolkit~\cite{janssen2010simulator} (SST), an event-driven, packet-level network simulator.
+Within SST, we implemented \textsc{Trivance} as well as Bruck's AllReduce algorithm.
+For the Bucket, Recursive Doubling, and Swing algorithms, we rely on the publicly available implementations by De Sensi et al.~\cite{295653}.
 In our evaluation, we extend Recursive Doubling to fully exploit all $2D$ network ports in multidimensional torus topologies.
-To ensure a reasonable comparison with the original Bruck algorithm, we modify its routing strategy to employ shortest-path routing and reorder data exchanges in the AllGather phase to reduce overall end-to-end transmission latency~\cite{jeaugey2025pat}.
+To ensure a reasonable comparison with the original Bruck algorithm, we modify its routing strategy to employ shortest-path routing, apply joint reductions introduced in this work and reorder data exchanges in the AllGather phase to reduce overall end-to-end transmission latency~\cite{jeaugey2025pat}; we detail these modifications in Appendix~\ref{bruckimplementation}.
+Baselines with a logarithmic step count provide a latency-optimal and a bandwidth-optimal variant; hence the comparison effectively involves both variants of \textsc{Trivance} and the corresponding variants of the baseline.
+For power-of-three network sizes, we compare \textsc{Trivance} to Bucket, Swing and Bruck.
+We omit Recursive Doubling as Swing consistently outperforms Recursive Doubling.